blackary/neat-starter/src/posts/daily/mon-dec-22.md

 ### Praise

-P﻿salm 62a, 57b
+P﻿salm 139d, 57b

 ### Prayer

-1. Rejoice in the Father’s work in saving and securing you.
+1. Pray that even in your astonishment over the gospel, you still submit to Jesus.
 2. Pray for a specific application from yesterday's sermons.
 3. Pray for a member of our church, for your family, and for a non-Christian friend/family member.